janiework-ctrl/Google-Data-Analytics-Cyclistic-Study/README.md

 **Process Reproducibility**
 Every step of data manipulation (UNION, CAST, CREATE, DELETE) was fully documented and archived as SQL script files.
 This practice ensures perfect reproducibility for external audits or future data updates.

-Phase Deliverable: The final `trips_cleaned` table is centralized, standardized, and ready for key metric aggregation (Ref: File 4.png), generating the required summary output table (Ref: File 5.png) for our visualizations.
+- **Deliverable**: The final `trips_cleaned` table is centralized, standardized, and ready for key metric aggregation (Ref: File 4.png), generating the required summary output table (Ref: File 5.png) for our visualizations.

 ## **Phase 4: Analyze**